shotgunsoftware/developer.shotgunsoftware.com/docs/en/quick-answers/troubleshooting/cant-use-file-linking-toolkit-app-chrome.md

 ## Overview

-Sometimes in Shotgun the action menu will not display the list of Toolkit applications available or will error when using local file linking, even with Shotgun Desktop running.
-This is a guide to troubleshooting Shotgun Desktop's browser integration in Chrome and will hopefully help you get things working.
+Sometimes in {% include product %} the action menu will not display the list of Toolkit applications available or will error when using local file linking, even with {% include product %} Desktop running.
+This is a guide to troubleshooting {% include product %} Desktop's browser integration in Chrome and will hopefully help you get things working.
 We have a separate guide for [Firefox](./cant-use-file-linking-toolkit-app-firefox.md).

 - [Diagnosing the issue](#diagnosing-the-issue)
 - [How to quickly fix certificate issues](#how-to-quickly-fix-certificate-issues)